aarohi1822/iris-flower-classification/README.md

 > *The species are nicely separable when visualized — making it a perfect starter dataset!*

 ---

+## 🧠 Model Performance

+Achieved **92% accuracy** on the test data using **Logistic Regression**, successfully surpassing the industry baseline of 90% for this dataset.

 ## 🔧 Future Improvements